Comparison of HOW TO EUROPE with similar concept books.

 Sketched map.

 How To Europe covers more subjects and in more detail than any of the above.
 It has extensive coverage of eastern Europe.
 The hundreds of captioned photos set it apart and contribute strongly to making this a uniquely valuable book for first time visitors to Europe.
-See the table of contents and read 15 chapters free on line.
-The book is heavy, weighing in at over two pounds.
+The book is heavy.
+See the table of contents and read the entire updated book on line, FREE.

 Notes:

 Star ratings are in the range of 1 to 5.
 There can always be worse and there can always be better so these are all in the range 2 to 4.
 Naturally I award my own book the highest rating.
-Else why would I publish?
+Else why would I write and publish?
+For more information see How To Europe: The Complete Travelers Handbook.

 The information in this table is based on the actual books.
-I bought each one, and in fact I have purchased nearly all of the editions since the first publication date of each of these books.
+I bought each one.
+I have purchased nearly all of the editions since the first publication date of each of these books.
+There may be newer editions of these books but they don't change much.
+I am tired of buying the same words every year.

 The book links take you to pages at Amazon.com where you can read more about each book, including publishers promo and independent reviews.
 You can also order the books.